 - United elites get upgrades on domestic award tickets.
 That’s a benefit which requires a co-brand card to access, elites without a United credit card aren’t eligible.

-- Extra saver award availability United does a really nice job of making extra award space available to elites and credit card customers.
+- Extra saver award availability United does a really nice job of making extra award space available to elites and credit card customers at lower prices

 - Last seat availability when redeeming extra mileage awards.
 Airlines offer awards that charge extra miles and in American’s case you get access to the last seat on the plane when spending more miles, at United to get the very last seat on the plane (where these awards can offer real value) you need to be an elite or a co-brand credit card customer.